 - dairy products, such as milk, cheese, and yogurt

 - some nutritional yeast products

-Some types of soya milk and breakfast cereals are fortified with vitamin B-12.
+Additionally, manufacturers fortify some types of plant milk and breakfast cereals with vitamin B12.

-Once symptoms escalate, they can include neurological changes, such as numbness and tingling in the hands and feet.
+Once symptoms worsen, they can include neurological changes, such as numbness and tingling in the hands and feet.
 Some people may have difficulty maintaining balance.

 - a sore mouth or tongue

 - pale or yellowing skin